David Alton: House of Commons (1979–1997)

-When the Edge Hill constituency was abolished for the 1983 general election, he was elected to represent the new Liverpool Mossley Hill constituency.
+When the Edge Hill constituency was abolished for the 1983 general election, Alton was elected as a Liberal Party MP to represent the new Mossley Hill constituency.

+Liberal–Liberal Democrat activities

-Alton held a number of spokesman posts for the Liberals: environment and race relations, 1979-1981; Home Affairs, 1981-1982; Northern Ireland, 1987-1988.
-He also served as Chief Whip from 1985 to 1987.
-He is known for his anti-abortion position, and in 1987 he resigned as Chief Whip to campaign for his unsuccessful private member's bill which aimed to stop late abortions.
-He became a Liberal Democrat MP when the Liberal Party merged with the SDP in 1988, but he had difficult relations with parts of the party, especially over attempts to make the party adopt a position in favour of abortion rights.
-In 1992, he announced that he would not stand again as a Liberal Democrat after the party passed a policy that he believed committed the party to support abortion for the first time.
-A motion passed in Spring 1993 stating that the party had no position on the substantive issue of abortion spared him delivering on the promise.
+Alton held a number of spokesman posts for the Liberal Party, including on the environment and race relations (1979–1981), home affairs (1981–1982) and Northern Ireland (1987–1988).
+He also served as Chief Whip from 1985 to 1987 and chaired the party's policy committee.
+Known for his anti-abortion position, in 1987, he resigned as chief whip to campaign for his unsuccessful private member's bill which aimed to stop late abortions.

+Alton became a Liberal Democrat MP when the Liberals merged with the SDP in 1988.
+He had difficult relations with parts of the party, especially over attempts to make the party adopt a position in favour of abortion rights.
+In 1992, Alton announced that he would not stand again as a Liberal Democrat candidate after the party passed a policy that he believed committed it to supporting abortion for the first time.
+A motion passed in Spring 1993, stating that the party had no position on the substantive issue of abortion, spared him delivering on the promise.

+Parliamentary focus

+In 1990, Alton co-founded the non-partisan Movement for Christian Democracy with Ken Hargreaves and Thomas McMahon, publishing a Westminster Declaration based on six principles including social justice, respect for life and active compassion.
+He served on the Privileges Committee between 1993 and 1996, and was one of the first MPs to call for the televised broadcasting of Parliament.
+Alton was one of six signatories of a motion challenging the safety of the convictions of the Birmingham Six and Guildford Four, and was an officer of the parliamentary group that opposed anti-personnel land mines.

-He stood down as an MP at the 1997 general election.
-His constituency seat was also abolished at that election.
+Alton stood down at the 1997 general election.
+The Mossley Hill area was transferred to the redrawn constituency of Liverpool Riverside.

-House of Lords
+House of Lords (1997–present)

-Inn April 1997, it was announced that he was to be made a life peer, as part of John Major's 1997 Dissolution Honours.
-He was created as Baron Alton of Liverpool, of Mossley Hill in the County of Merseyside on 12 June 1997.
-He took his seat in the House of Lords as a crossbencher on 12 June 1997.
+In April 1997, it was announced that Alton was to be made a life peer as part of John Major's 1997 dissolution honours.
+He was created as Baron Alton of Liverpool, of Mossley Hill in the County of Merseyside, on 12 June 1997.

-Alton is chairman of the British-DPRK All-Party Parliamentary Group, and visited Pyongyang in October 2010 when he had talks with leaders of the North Korean government including Choe Thae-bok, the chairman of the Supreme People's Assembly.
+Alton was introduced on 8 July 1997, sponsored by Lord Hylton and Lord Weatherill, and took his seat in the House of Lords as a Crossbencher on 12 June 1997.
+In his October 1997 maiden speech – during a debate on Northern Ireland – Alton drew on his Liverpool roots and Irish heritage to call for cross-community reconciliation.